Saturday, June 27, 2026

 Unrelated to this, you probably suspect that I disagree with a lot of the push to race for top colleges.
 If your portrayed journey on that application is untrue to yourself, your identity, and your being, then what's the damn point?
 Many of the comments on the video focused on the fact that you should do what you like and what truly represents you, because you shouldn't waste your years doing otherwise.
 I know some are going to disagree with me on this.
 I know that for some, getting into a dream school is pretty much their only purpose in life from birth to senior year, and whatever happens after is...unknown.
 That's okay.
 Please continue to have your opinion.

 This is a short rant that I wanted to do just from that video.
-I think it goes back to the issues of short-form content that plenty of people have noticed, and in this particular case the unnecessary glamorization of college admission and this sort of mentality of one-size-fits-all in being admitted (This is this chump's entire online persona, and probably their personality for that fucking matter.
+I think it goes back to the issues of short-form content that plenty of people have noticed, and in this particular case the unnecessary glamorization of college admission and this mentality of a one-size-fits-all in admissions (This is this chump's entire online persona, and probably their personality for that fucking matter.
 For god sake, there is more to life than this, and really who are you as a person when you're suggesting people essentially give up their soul in a not-so-obvious-but-obvious manufactured "blueprint" of college admission journeys instead of just letting them grow themselves?
 Wow, it's ironically the most backwards and controlling thing to suggest something like that when the chump's supposed purpose is to encourage students to authenticate themselves and show that to colleges.).
 The fact that it's allowed to be up and circulating is kind of disheartening.

 Above all else, be careful what and especially who you listen to—even me.